umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 ### Use cases
 You might want to create a 'Relation' between two objects either as:

 -  a response to a backoffice event.
 For example, a content item being published that has picked several other content items.
-You can add a relationship between these items to make querying between them easier.
+Storing a relationship between these items would make querying between them easier.
+Perhaps show all the pages on which a particular 'banner' has been picked.

 Or

-in the front end of your site, a logged in member might upload images to your site, and you create them programatically in the Media Section and create a Relation between the Member and the Media Item, so you can retrieve the Members images to display in a gallery.
+A logged-in member on the front end of an Umbraco website might have the facility to upload images.
+In response, the implementation could store the photos programmatically in the Media Section and at the same time, create a Relation to record the relationship between the member and their uploaded pictures.
+On an image gallery page, it would be possible to display all the gallery images for the current logged-in Member using the relations.

 ### Community Packages

-There are several community packages that make use of Relations, eg
+Some of the community packages that use Relations are listed below:

 * ['Relations Picker'](https://our.umbraco.com/packages/backoffice-extensions/relations-picker/) - a content picker that automatically creates Relations.
 * ['ContentRelations'](https://our.umbraco.com/packages/backoffice-extensions/contentrelations/) - allows you to relate two items via the Backoffice.